Authentication is the process which allows a user to log in to your Totara Learn site.

 Suspends user account.

 Enables users to create their own accounts.
-See more on the Email-based self-registration Help page.
+Read more below.

 |CAS server (SSO)|

 Account details are located on an external CAS server.

 Account details are located on an external database.

 Account details are located on an external FirstClass server.

 Account details are located on an external IMAP server.

 Account details are located on an external LDAP server.

 Separate Totara sites can connect and authenticate users.

 Account details are located on an external NNTP server.